[Updated as of 5/13/25]

 Please read all bullet points thoroughly.

 - Our letter deadline is the Tuesday before the hearing at 12pm (unless otherwise stated).
-Letters received after the deadline may not be reflected in the analysis.
-For example, if a bill will be heard on Tuesday, March 25, the letter deadline is the Tuesday prior, March 18, at 12 p.m.
+Letters received after the deadline may not be listed in the analysis.
+For example, if a bill will be heard on Tuesday, July 1st, the letter deadline is the Tuesday prior, Tuesday, June 24th, at 12 p.m.
+Letters submitted before the deadline are more likely to be substantively reflected in the Committee’s analysis, rather than just listed.

 - We encourage everyone to submit their position letters electronically via the California Legislature Advocates Portal: https://calegislation.lc.ca.gov/Advocates/.
 In order to use the Portal you will have to create an account.
 Please see the Advocates Portal Reference Guide for more information.